divyadhimaan/system-design-playground/concepts/networks.md

 - Hardware Device which allows the device to connect to the network.

 - It enables data transmission and reception between the computer and other network devices.

+### NAT - Network Address Translation

+- It is a process in which one or more `local IP addresses` are `translated` into one or more `Global IP addresses` and vice versa to provide Internet access to the local hosts.

+- Used in routers.
+Router can have a public address, while all the devices in the same local network can have private IP addresses assigned by router.

+- NAT translated IP addresses to and fro requests (private -> public or vice versa) for internet access.

+- NAT saves from IP address exhaustion, as limited amount of IPv4 public IP address (2^32) are available

+- Future ->  IPv6 (128 bit addresses instead of IPv4 - 32bit addresses)

+### Websocket

+- The WebSocket API makes it possible to open a two-way interactive communication session between the user's browser and a server.
+- With this API, you can send messages to a server and receive responses without having to poll the server for a reply.

+### XMPP

+- `Extensible Messaging and Presence Protocol` (XMPP) is an open XML technology for real-time communication, which powers a wide range of applications including instant messaging, presence and collaboration.